The state of Georgia provides several veteran benefits. This page offers a brief description of them.

-Some honorably discharged veterans with at least a 25 percent disability 10 percent if wartime veterans) are exempt from payment of occupational taxes and other fees for peddling, conducting a business, or practicing a profession or semi profession.
+Some honorably discharged veterans with at least a 25% disability (10% if wartime veterans) are exempt from payment of occupational taxes and other fees for peddling, conducting a business, or practicing a profession or semi profession.

-Effective Jan.
-1, 2019, military firefighter training will be accepted as required basic training for full-time, part-time and volunteer firefighters, including airport firefighters.
+Military firefighter training is accepted as required basic training for full-time, part-time and volunteer firefighters, including airport firefighters.